Also known as mastopexy or breast ptosis cure.

 - Allergic reactions;

-You can help minimize certain risks by following the advice and instructions of your board-certified plastic surgeon, both before and after your breast lift.
+You can help minimize some risks by following the advice and instructions of your certified plastic surgeon, both before and after your breast lift.